Tissue resource - Methods summary

 • protein localization in tissues at single-cell level

-• in-depth protein localization in testis and kidney based on multiplex profiling
+• in-depth protein localization in ciliated cells, kidney, testis and salivary gland based on multiplex profiling

 • a catalogue of genes enriched in a particular tissue (specificity)